We invest primarily in growth stocks but at times will supplement these with more mature, lower growth dividend stocks or cyclicals.

-- Focus on sector opportunities from the first two steps and identify stocks that display:
+We focus on sector opportunities from long-term trends that offer attractive growth opportunities and identify stocks that display:

 - Ability to defend their market position against competitors.

 Allocation to growth stocks may at times be as high as 95% of portfolio value.

 We sometimes invest in mature stocks with lower growth prospects if there are strong distributions to shareholders, through dividends or buybacks, and attractive fair value.

 Allocation is limited to a maximum of 30% of portfolio value.

 We also at times invest in cyclical stocks if we expect strong appreciation.
 This includes gold miners, physical gold & precious metals, oil & gas, metals & mining, and construction materials.